 Since the release of 2000 Mules, there has been a large number of posting that attempt to confirm the validity of the movie by attributing investigations, arrests, and persecution of ballot traffickers to the work done by TTV.
 Here are a few examples:

 - A May 3, 2022 claim that Buchanan County supervisor Trey Adkins’ indictment for election fraud and that TTV/2000 Mules were somehow involved.
 TTV had nothing to do with this case.
-Adkins was under investigation by the Virginia State Police for more than two years before the May 2, 2022 indictment.
+Adkins was under investigation by the Virginia State Police for more than two years prior to the May 2, 2022 indictment.
 According to the grand jury’s report, Adkins has relied on an illegal absentee vote harvesting scheme since he was first elected to public office in 2011, repeating the process in his 2015 and 2019 bids for re-election.
 Zach Stoots, the special prosecutor, was appointed to handle the case long before TTV made any ballot mule claims.
 The Grand Jury also found that Adkins falsified absentee ballots and forged signatures in order to win his own election.
 Sherry Lyn Bailey, also charged in the case, is Trey Adkins’ aunt.
 So the whole thing was a corrupt family business and not an organized trafficking enterprise.
 The jury report makes it clear that TTV/2000 Mules had nothing to do with that case.

 - On May 16, 2022 on Jason Whitlock’s “Fearless” podcast, Dinesh D’Souza claimed that the Yuma sheriff was investigating election fraud because of 2000 Mules.
 D’Souza said: “The Sheriff of Yuma saw our movie, went berserk and has opened up an investigation in Yuma, Arizona and I believe there will be arrests very soon.”
 However, the Yuma County Sheriff Leon Wilmot came out with the following statement: